-The statement highlights cooperation with 'partners' such as the Center for Strategic and International Studies, Anti-Defamation League and Global Network Initiative "to identify how best to counter extremism and online hate, while respecting freedom of expression and privacy."
+The statement highlights cooperation with 'partners' such as the Center for Strategic and International Studies, the Anti-Defamation League and the Global Network Initiative "to identify how best to counter extremism and online hate, while respecting freedom of expression and privacy."

 The Global Internet Forum holds its first meeting in San Francisco, where "representatives from the tech industry, government and non-governmental organisations are coming together to share information and best practices about how to counter the threat of terrorism online."